Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 3.1.1 Asset management

 An asset is anything of material value and which provides a potential future economic benefit to the University.
-The Corporate Finance Director is responsible for the strategic management of the University's assets including its property, plant and equipment.
+The Executive Director, Finance and Deputy Chief Financial Officer is responsible for the strategic management of the University's assets including its property, plant and equipment.

-QUT's asset management framework identifies the key elements associated with asset management, namely acquisitions, use, disposal and investment.
-For property, plant and equipment it considers a 'whole of life' approach including operational requirements, acquisitions, enhancements, and disposal of assets, all of which have an impact on asset valuations and depreciation.
+QUT's asset management framework identifies the key elements associated with asset management, namely acquisition, use, disposal and investment.
+For property, plant and equipment it considers a 'whole of life' approach including operational requirements, acquisition, enhancements, and disposal of assets, all of which have an impact on asset valuations and depreciation.

 The University may control other assets under arrangements with other bodies, or under terms of leasing or tenancy agreements.